 Well-taken images of your work are valuable to your application.
 Focus on capturing images of five single products that can provide insight to the jury of your craftsmanship and creativity.

 After applications close, they are juried anonymously by a panel of local individuals.
 All Kid Row artisan applications remain anonymous to the jury.
 Jurors will have access to the applicant’s short answers and uploaded five images, which includes description and market price of the product.

-Craft Lake City makes no guarantee that the rental of exhibit space by accepted exhibitors will be financially successful or return to the vendor the cost of the space.
-No refunds are offered for cancellations.
+Craft Lake City makes no guarantee that Kid Row will be financially successful or return to the Kid Row vendor the cost of participations.
+No refunds are offered for cancellations after July 8, 2020.

 A parent or legal guardian is required to serve as Craft Lake City’s primary point of contact on behalf of each Kid Row applicant.
 This includes assisting with the application process, submitting fee payments, reviewing and signing exhibitor agreements, and communicating with Craft Lake City before, during, and after Kid Row.

-A parent or legal guardian is required to be present with exhibiting Kid Row artisans at all times during Kid Row at the DIY Festival, including for load-in, set up, and load-out.
-Each individual kid artisan must be accompanied by one guardian.
+A parent or legal guardian is required to be present with exhibiting Kid Row artisans at all times during Kid Row at the Virtual DIY Festival.
+Each individual kid artisan must be accompanied by one guardian during the online festival.

 Craft Lake City does not take any money from commission or sales of Kid Row products during the course of the Festival.
 Sales taxes for items sold during the festival are required to be paid separately as the Festival qualifies as a special one-time event.
 Parents and legal guardians, please note that the Utah State Tax Commission will send tax forms to you about a week after the festival.
 You must complete these forms on behalf of your Kid Row artisan and file sales taxes on the kid artisan’s sales in order to participate.
 Parents and guardians may choose to file these forms in their own name, or in the name of their Kid Row artisan.